isaacnmm/pestpolicy-hugo2XX/content/posts/getting-rid-of-fleas-in-the-carpet/index.md

 [can't reach deep down](https://entomology.ca.uky.edu/ef602) where they hide.

-So, if you're looking for effective ways of getting rid of fleas in the carpet - we've got lots of ideas!�Maybe it's through vacuuming or steam cleaning?
+So, if you're looking for effective ways of getting rid of fleas in the carpet - we've got lots of ideas!Maybe it's through vacuuming or steam cleaning?

 In this PestPolicy guide, this is what I'll be exploring:
 - How do fleas end up in your carpet?